How to Get a Better Night’s Sleep

 ‘Cutting Edge’ Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

-July 17th, 2018 - By Melisa in Autism Spectrum, Information on ADD/ADHD
+July 17th, 2018 - By Jen in Autism Spectrum, Information on ADD/ADHD

 Brain Balance says its nonmedical and drug-free program helps children who struggle with ADHD, autism spectrum disorders and learning and processing disorders.
 The company says it addresses a child’s challenges with a combination of physical exercises, nutritional guidance and academic training.
 An NPR investigation of Brain Balance reveals a company whose promises have resonated with parents averse to medication.
 But Brain Balance also appears to …more